arduino/docs-content/content/hardware/02.hero/shields/spe-shield/product.md

 sku: [ASX00073]
 ---

-The Arduino® UNO SPE Shield is built around the advanced **[LAN8651B1](https://www.microchip.com/en-us/product/lan8651) from Microchip®** while also featuring integrated **RS485 communication** for versatile connectivity options.
-Its cutting-edge **single pair Ethernet (T1S)** technology makes it possible to achieve high-speed data transfer over just a single twisted pair cable, and with **plug-and-play compatibility** with the UNO form factor, you can create industrial-grade projects effortlessly.
+The Arduino® UNO SPE Shield is built around the **[LAN8651B1](https://www.microchip.com/en-us/product/lan8651) from Microchip®** while also featuring integrated **RS485 communication** for versatile connectivity options.
+Its **single pair Ethernet (T1S)** compatibility makes it possible to achieve high-speed data transfer over just a single twisted pair cable, and with full compatibility with the UNO form factor, you can create industrial-grade projects effortlessly.